mberasategi/MSGW/_docs/intro/slides/intro.md

 ## Teaching-learning strategy {.smaller}

 #### 2. Activities
 Students will carry out eight activities (two for each unit) throughout the term, to apply the knowledge and abilities of the subject.
-There will be individual and group activities of different kinds: debates in class, case resolution, presentations to the class, tutorials and a final exam.
+There will be individual and group activities of different kinds: debates in class, projects, presentations to the class, tutorials and a final exam.

-Of the 8 scheduled activities, four will be made in class and they will later be commented and evaluated, also in class.
-The four activities corresponding to the active experimentation of each unit (activities 2, 4, 6 and 8) will be started in class and will be developed outside the classroom.
+Of the scheduled activities, some will be made in class and they will later be commented and evaluated, also in class.
+The four activities corresponding to the active experimentation of each unit (projects 1, 2, 3 and 4) will be started in class and will be developed outside the classroom.
 They will later be evaluated and graded, and suggestions will be offered for improvement.
-Specific instructions for each activity will be available to students.
+Specific instructions for each assignment will be available to students.

 ## Assessment {.smaller}